Central and South America

 Marine Otter (Lontra felina) Conservation status – Endangered

-The two most widespread species are the Neotropical Otter, which ranges through Central to South America, and the Giant Otter which inhabits the Amazon rainforest from the north of Uruguay to Colombia.
+The Neotropical Otter, which ranges south of the Andres and throughout much of South America, and the Giant Otter which inhabits the Amazon rainforest from the north of Uruguay to Colombia.
 The Southern River Otter and Marine Otter are much more restricted in their range.
+The Mesoamerican otter can be found in Colombia and Venezuela, above the Andean mountain range which offers a natural barrier between the Mesoamerican and the Neotropical otter.

 ©Burak Dogansoysal